-Starbucks has amassed a distinct loyalty among its customer base, and hyper-personalized advertising and communication are the major contributors to building a strong brand-audience relationship.
+Starbucks has amassed a distinct loyalty among its customer base, and hyper-personalized ads and communication are the major contributors to building a strong brand-audience relationship.

 Ikea is no stranger to implementing new technology.
 The home goods retailer takes hyper-relevance to a whole new level with augmented reality in the Ikea Place app.
 Users can scan a room of their home, then browse the Ikea catalogue and see what products would look like in their personal spaces.
 Shoppers can zoom in, position the items, and search for products using specific criteria.

 Ikea improves the furniture-buying experience and collects huge amounts of data in order to improve its product recommendations going forward for individual users.

 ASOS reinvents the concept of a dynamic landing page by monitoring users’ interests.
 For example, if at one point you search the website for skirts, then later type in the homepage URL, you may be automatically redirected to the women’s section.
 This improves the experience for repeat visitors, who are taken to the part of the website that is most relevant to them in that moment.